incoresemi/uatg/docs/source/creating_new_tests.rst

 ----------------------------------
 [UNDER DEVELOPMENT]

-The rvtest_data function in utg.utils assists in writing automated assembly file by populating the ``RVTEST_DATA`` section with either random values or algorithmically computed values.
+The rvtest_data function in uatg.utils assists in writing automated assembly file by populating the ``RVTEST_DATA`` section with either random values or algorithmically computed values.
 The function has the following parameters.

 .. code:: python